 Melbourne is a popular port for the world's most prestigious cruise liners.
-Just four kilometres from the city centre, Melbourne's Station Pier services large cruise ships, and is the permanent home to the Spirit of Tasmania I and II (car/passenger ferry, Melbourne to Devonport, Tasmania).
+Just four kilometres from the city centre in Port Melbourne, Melbourne's Station Pier services large cruise ships.

 Check the Port of Melbourne's cruise ship schedule for a list of cruise ship companies porting at Melbourne.

 Other cruise ship ports in Victoria include Geelong, Portland, Phillip Island and Mornington.

 Ferries to and around Melbourne

 Direct ferry crossings between Devonport, Tasmania, and Station Pier, Melbourne, can be made on the Spirit of Tasmania I and II car and passenger ferry.

 Both day and overnight crossings are available most days of the year.
 (From spring 2022, Spirit of Tasmania ferries are set to move port operations, departing instead from Corio Quay, North Geelong.)